Mountain Pass Theorem With infinite symmetry: Abstract

 \section{Abstract}

 We extend an equivariant Mountain Pass Theorem, due to Bartsch, Clapp and Puppe for compact Lie groups to the setting of infinite discrete groups satisfying a maximality condition on their finite subgroups.
-As an application, we examine the critical set of generalizations of periodic functionals first studied by Rabinowitz, \cite{rabinowitzinvariantfunctional}, as well as the solutions to symmetric systems of ODE associated with them.

-\typeout{------------------------------- Section 1: Introduction --------------------------------} Since the early days of Variational Analysis, symmetries have played a fundamental role in the analysis of critical points and sets of functionals \cite{ambrosettirabinowitz}, \cite{marzantowiczkrawkewicz}, \cite{mountainpassthmclapp}.
-The development of Equivariant Algebraic Topology, particularly Equivariant Homotopy Theory, has given a number of tools to conclude the existence of critical points in problems which are invariant under the action of a compact Lie group.
+\typeout{------------------------------- Section 1: Introduction --------------------------------} Symmetries play a fundamental role in the analysis of critical points and sets of functionals \cite{ambrosettirabinowitz}, \cite{marzantowiczkrawkewicz}, \cite{mountainpassthmclapp}.
+The development of Equivariant Algebraic Topology, particularly Equivariant Homotopy Theory, has given a number of tools to conclude the existence of critical points in problems which are invariant under the action of a compact Lie group, as investigated in \cite{bartschhabilitation}.

-The extension of methods of Equivariant Topology to the setting of actions of infinite groups and their applications to problems in nonlinear analysis is the object of this paper.
-The main result of this note is the modification of a result by Bartsch, Clapp and Puppe originally proven for compact Lie groups, to infinite discrete groups with appropriate families of finite subgroups inside them.
-Our methods differ from that of \cite{mountainpassthmclapp} in that we use classifying spaces for families, the analysis of the behavior of elements under the differentials in the Atiyah-Hirzebruch spectral sequence, a notion of ``universal proper length'', as well as the use of an equivariant quantitative deformation Lemma, which replaces the typical apriori compactness assumptions related to either the Palais-Smale condition or the $G$-strong deformation property of \cite{mountainpassthmclapp}.
-See example \ref{ExampleRabinowitz} for more on symmetric mountain pass situations without apriori compactness hypothesis, and \cite{zhangli} for further related results.
+In this work we discuss extensions of methods of Equivariant Algebraic Topology to the setting of actions of infinite groups.
+The main result of this note is the modification of a result by Bartsch, Clapp and Puppe originally proved for actions of compact Lie groups, to infinite discrete groups with appropriate families of finite subgroups inside them.